chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 ### (3) Recomputing

-When rendering templates,[^reactive-again] the runtime sets up what is called a *tracking frame* for each new “computation” in the <abbr title="user interface">UI</abbr>—values, components, helpers, modifiers, etc. A tracking frame is basically just a list of all the tracked properties that called `markAsUsed` while computing any particular value in the template.
+When rendering templates,[^invokehelper] the runtime sets up what is called a *tracking frame* for each new “computation” in the <abbr title="user interface">UI</abbr>—values, components, helpers, modifiers, etc. A tracking frame is basically just a list of all the tracked properties that called `markAsUsed` while computing any particular value in the template.
 Since each tracking frame corresponds to a dynamic element of the <abbr title="user interface">UI</abbr>, evaluating the entire <abbr title="user interface">UI</abbr> the first time it is rendered produces a tree of tracking frames which corresponds exactly to the tree of <abbr title="user interface">UI</abbr> components.
 Critically, though, a tracking frame doesn’t store the *values* of the tracked properties referenced during its computation.
 Instead, the frame stores only a reference to each property along with the property’s current and previous global clock values.

 In a normal JavaScript invocation, there is no active tracking frame, so calling `markAsUsed` is a no-op.
 When rendering, a tracking frame *does* exist, and it ends up populated with the clock values for all the tracked properties used while calculating that value.
 When a given tracking frame “closes”, as at the close of a component invocation, it computes its *own* clock value.
 A tracking frame’s clock value is the maximum clock value of any of the properties marked as used in that frame.
-Since clock values are integers, this maximum clock value can be computed very simply: by using `Math.max`.[^math-max]
+Since clock values are integers, this maximum clock value can be computed very simply: by using `Math.max`.[^max]

 As we saw above, changes enter the system by setting tracked properties.
 Recall that invoking `markAsChanged` bumps both the overall global clock value and the clock value for that property, and schedules a new render.[^coalescing] When the Glimmer <abbr title="virtual machine">VM</abbr> re-renders, it can traverse the tree in a [depth-first search](https://medium.com/basecs/demystifying-depth-first-search-a7c14cccf056), comparing each frame’s current and cached clock values.
 If the clock value for a given frame hasn’t changed, nothing below it in the <abbr title="user interface">UI</abbr> tree has changed, either—so we know we don’t need to re-render it.
 Checking whether that clock value has changed is literally just an integer equality check.
 At the nodes which *have* changed, the <abbr title="virtual machine">VM</abbr> computes the new value and updates the <abbr title="document object model">DOM</abbr> with the result.

-[^math-max]: There are some details about how it checks the tree and makes sure that it manages its internal state correctly, but it really is [using `Math.max`](https://github.com/glimmerjs/glimmer-vm/blob/e8e2fc6f39a60baac2b72c1a19aea9585b162c47/packages/%40glimmer/validator/lib/validators.ts#L130:L172).
+[^max]: There are some details about how it checks the tree and makes sure that it manages its internal state correctly, but it really is [using `Math.max`](https://github.com/glimmerjs/glimmer-vm/blob/e8e2fc6f39a60baac2b72c1a19aea9585b162c47/packages/%40glimmer/validator/lib/validators.ts#L130:L172).

-[^reactive-again]: or when using a “reactive function” via [the upcoming `invokeHelper` functionality][invoke-helper]
+[^invokehelper]: or when using a “reactive function” via [the upcoming `invokeHelper` functionality][invoke-helper]

 [^coalescing]: The <abbr title="virtual machine">VM</abbr> coalesces these bumps so if you set a bunch of values in response to user action or <abbr title="application programming interface">API</abbr> responses or other inputs, it only triggers *one* re-render, not *many*.